Solution

 Specifications:

-- High Pressure Hose: 1 /2″ Neutrally Buoyant High Pressure Hose (W.P.
-390 bar) / 50 mtr / Quick-connect couplings / Recommended for ROV cavitation cleaning
+- High Pressure Hose: Neutrally Buoyant / Up to 100 m / Quick-connect couplings

 The 3-axis manipulator enhances versatility and precision by providing multi-directional control, allowing for intricate and efficient handling of objects in various applications.